dask/distributed/docs/source/task-launch.rst

 Getting the client on a worker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :py:func:`distributed.get_client` function provides a normal Client object that gives full
+The :py:func:`get_client <distributed.get_client>` function provides a normal
-access to the dask cluster, including the ability to submit, scatter, and
+Client object that gives full access to the dask cluster, including the ability
-gather results.
+to submit, scatter, and gather results.

 .. code-block:: python